xwu/xwu-swift-numerics/floating-point-part-1-rev-1.md

 IEEE 754 recommends, but does not require, implementations to provide elementary functions such as sine, arctangent, and binary logarithm.
-The Swift standard library will offer APIs for such operations [in a future version of Swift][ref 11-8a].
+The Swift standard library will offer APIs for such operations [in a future version of Swift][ref 11-8.1].
 For now, the Swift standard library provides only IEEE 754 required operations such as square root; for other functions, users need to use the C standard library, which can be imported on macOS as part of the `Darwin` module and on Linux as part of the `Glibc` module (alternatively, users can import the `Foundation` module instead).

-Note that not all functions are implemented with identical precision in `Darwin` and `Glibc`, and the same discrepancies among platforms are applicable to functions provided by the Swift standard library.

 > LLVM provides intrinsics that are equivalent to some C mathematical functions,
 > including sine and cosine.
 The Swift overlay substitutes the LLVM intrinsic
 > for the corresponding C library function where possible.

+Note that not all functions are implemented with identical precision in `Darwin` and `Glibc`, and the same discrepancies among platforms are applicable to functions provided by the Swift standard library.

-A comparison of IEEE 754 required and recommended operations, their Swift standard library names, and their C standard library overlay names is presented below (where `x`, `y`, `z` are values of floating-point type `T` and `n` is a value of type `Int`).
+A comparison of IEEE 754 required and recommended operations, their Swift standard library names, and their C standard library overlay names is presented below (where `x`, `y`, `z` are values of floating-point type `T`, `n` is a value of type `Int`, and "Swift x" is a future version of Swift).

 <div class="table-wrapper">
 <table>